 How motorcycle gangs work and what it's like to be in a motorcycle gang are both mysterious subjects often glamorized and glorified by movie versions of rebels on the open road.
-But a day in the life of a motorcycle gang member can be boring, criminal, dangerous, or, sometimes, even lethal.
-Here are some surprising facts about the world of outlaw motorcycle gangs.
+But a day in the life of a biker can be boring, dangerous, or, sometimes, even lethal.
+Here are some surprising facts about the world of outlaw motorcycle organizations.

-The Australian government even stripped the citizenship of the leader of the Rebels gang while he was out of the country.
-Australia has also coordinated efforts to oust or incarcerate members of the Hells Angels, Mongols, and Rebels who have consistently engaged in criminal behavior involving violence and racketeering.
+The Australian government even stripped the citizenship of the leader of the Rebels group while he was out of the country.
+Australia has also coordinated efforts to oust or incarcerate members of the Hells Angels, Mongols, and Rebels who have consistently engaged in inappropriate behavior involving violence and racketeering.

 The Hells Angels Regularly Sue For Copyright Infringement, Including The Disney Corporation